Chapter Nineteen: The Waiting God

 Could I put her in a different position?

 I stepped back and checked my work.
 It seemed suitable.
 Rinn was secure now, with only her head sticking out of the foam.
 There was a peaceful half-smile on her face.
 She looked so cozy, nestled in the foam.
 It made me want to ruffle her hair, to cup her cheek in my hand.
 But if I did those things, I would want more, and then more.
 It would lead to things I shouldn’t do when she was unconscious, even if she wasn’t injured.
-If I started down that path, I would have to spend my concentration on calming myself down, just as much as I did when I thought about Justicar or Morrow.
+So if I started down that path, I would have to spend my concentration on calming myself down, just as much as I did when I thought about Justicar or Morrow.
 It was easier if I didn’t think about any of it.

 Now there was nothing more I could do for Rinn immediately.
 Maybe now I would have time to think and plan my next move.